Hobby Components range of SmartRFy wireless RF products *** NEW ***

 The SmartRFy sensor module adds the option to remotely monitor various sensors via a SmartRFy network connection.
 The sensor module includes a temperature and humidity sensor (DHT22) and has the ability to measure ambient light levels via an integrated photo-resistor.
 Out of the box the module will automatically transmit readings from these sensors once every 60 seconds (when reconfigured via the module serial port this can be changed from 10 to 65535 seconds) which can then be received by other SmartRFy devices with receive capability.
 For example remote sensor readings can be read directly into a computer via a SmartRFy USB module, or a SmartRFy relay module can be configured to trigger depending on sensor values transmitted from a remote sensor module.

-With an attached PIR sensor the module will transmit the state of the PIR whenever it detects a change in its state.
-The transmitted sensor state may then be used by any suitable configured remote SmartRFy module capable of receiving its data.
+The sensor module also includes a header for interfacing common types of 5V PIR motion detectors (see SKU: HCMODU0003).
+By default the sensor module will transmit the state of a connected PIR whenever its state changes.
+This transmitted state may then be used by any suitably configured remote SmartRFy module capable of receiving its data.

 • Local and remote control via simple text based serial commands.

 • Up to 255 zones and 255 addresses (default zone 0, address 0).